huggingface/speech-to-speech/README.md

-# Speech to Speech: An Open-Sourced and Modular GPT-4 Pipeline
+# Speech To Speech: an effort for an open-sourced and modular GPT4-o

 ## Approach